Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 (the “Other Intellectual Property Rights”).

-The Other Intellectual Property Rights should not be used without our permission or contrary to these Guidelines.
+The Other Intellectual Property Rights should not be used in a manner that is contrary to these Guidelines.

 Where we refer to the FORMULA 1 Rights we are referring to Our Marks and Other Intellectual Property Rights collectively.